ukwa/ukwa-heritrix/README.md

 Changes
 -------

 * 2.6.3:
+    * Rely on Crawler Commons more so it handles site-maps of different formats.
+    * Update to commons-io 2.4 across the whole project (to make sure Crawler Commons is happy).
+    * Don't assume a Sitemap from robots.txt is definitely a sitemap as there could be redirects.
+See #44.
     * Handle case where incoming non-seed URIs were not getting logged right because the inscope log builder assumes there is a source CrawlURI.
 * 2.6.2:
     * Allow up to 50,000 outlinks per CrawlURI, to cope with the case of large sitemaps.